syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Linux-with-docker.md

 Step 5: After successful deployment, it will open the Azure website in the browser.
 ![Convert HTMLToPDF Azure Docker button](htmlconversion_images/AzureDocker9.png)

-Step 6: Click the button to convert Syncfusion webpage to a PDF document.
+Step 6: Click the button to convert Syncfusion&reg; webpage to a PDF document.
 You will get the PDF document as follows.
 ![Convert HTMLToPDF Azure Docker Output](htmlconversion_images/htmltopdfoutput.png)

 A complete work sample can be downloaded from [Github](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML_to_PDF_Azure_app_service_docker)

-Click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core/html-to-pdf) to explore the rich set of Syncfusion HTML to PDF converter library features.
+Click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core/html-to-pdf) to explore the rich set of Syncfusion&reg; HTML to PDF converter library features.

 An online sample link to [convert HTML to PDF document](https://ej2.syncfusion.com/aspnetcore/PDF/HtmltoPDF#/material3) in ASP.NET Core.